Exiaee/NYCY-PP25-1st-group-Final-Project/README.md

-# NYCU PP25 Final Project - Image Retrieval Based on Perceptual Hashing and CUDA
+# NYCU Parallel Programming Final Project
+# Image Retrieval Based on Perceptual Hashing and CUDA
 This project aims to design a content-based image retrieval (CBIR) system using **Perceptual Hash** to efficiently identify visually similar images.
 By extracting compact hash representations, the system enables fast ***search by image*** functionality in large-scale datasets.

 To address performance bottlenecks, parallel computing techniques are employed: **NVIDA CUDA** for GPU acceleration, and **OpenMP** for CPU multi-core parallelism have been included.
 These methods are applied to both hash generation and comparison phases to improve efficiency.
 The system seeks to deliver real-time image similarity retrieval with enhanced scalability and performance through the integration of perceptual hashing and high-performance parallelization.